mmomtchev/exprtk.js/README.md

 This is a Node.js binding for [ExprTk](http://www.partow.net/programming/exprtk/index.html) [(Github)](https://github.com/ArashPartow/exprtk) by [@ArashPartow](https://github.com/ArashPartow)

-It supports both synchronous and asynchronous background execution of thunks precompiled from a string including asynchronous and multithreaded versions of `TypedArray.prototype.map` and `TypedArray.prototype.reduce`
+It supports both synchronous and asynchronous background execution of thunks precompiled from a string including asynchronous and multithreaded versions of `TypedArray.prototype.map` and `TypedArray.prototype.reduce`.

+Its main advantage is that it allows deferring of heavy computation for asynchronous execution in a background thread - something that Node.js/V8 does not allow without the very complex mechanisms of `worker_threads`.

+Even in single-threaded synchronous mode `ExprTk.js` outperforms the native JS `TypedArray.prototype.map` running in V8 by a significant margin for all types and array sizes and it comes very close to a direct iterative `for` loop.

+It can also serve as a provider of thunks for `gdal-async` and `scijs` allowing for easy multi-threaded processing in Node.js.

 # Installation